free will illusion

 Can we rescue free will from neuroscience?

-Discussing a full summary of compatibilist positions on free will is beyond the scope of this article (for more here, check out our comprehensive reading list on free will) — but one that Harris himself engages, albeit rather lightly, is a view well-articulated by American philosopher Daniel Dennett.
+Discussing a full summary of compatibilist positions on free will is beyond the scope of this article (for more here, check out my compatibilism explainer) — but one that Harris himself engages, albeit rather lightly, is a view well-articulated by American philosopher Daniel Dennett (see my reading list of Dennett’s best books here).

 Daniel Dennett